5/3 “Life as a Nudge: 삶으로 쓰는 편지"

 Because I flow without explanation — I am a little nudge.
 No announcement.
 No agenda.
 Just living.

 Jesus gave freedom to people through contact.
+He had a spirit of touch.

 Before you leave someone — one sentence: